stimms/Blog/blog/source/_posts/content-disposition-comes-to-azure.md

 date: 2013-12-02
 ---

 The Azure team accepts requests for new features on their user voice voice page.
-I have spent an awful lot of votes on this request â€œ[Allow Content-Disposition http header on blobs](http://feedback.windowsazure.com/forums/217298-storage/suggestions/3866819-allow-content-disposition-http-header-on-blobs)â€œ.
+I have spent an awful lot of votes on this request "[Allow Content-Disposition http header on blobs](http://feedback.windowsazure.com/forums/217298-storage/suggestions/3866819-allow-content-disposition-http-header-on-blobs)".
 Well now it has been released!

 Why am I so excited about this?
 Well when I put files up into storage in order to avoid name conflicts I typically use a random file name such as a GUID and then store that GUID somewhere so I can easily look up the file and access it.
 The problem arises when I try to let people directly download file from blob storage, they get a file which is named as a random string of characters.
 That isn't very user friendly.
 Directly accessing blob storage lets me offload the work from my web servers and onto any number of storage servers.
 So I don't want to abandon that either.
 Content disposition lets me hijack the name of the file which is downloaded.